 All students of Hawai'i Pacific University have access to the Internet through various stations located in the University libraries, the Computer Centers, the Educational Technology Center (ETC), and the Learning Assistance Center (LAC).
-Each student is provided with free e-mail service available through Campus Pipeline once they register at Hawai'i Pacific University.
-Applicants who have been admitted and have returned their Admissions RSVP cards are granted early access.
+Each student is provided with free e-mail service available through HPU Pipeline once they register at Hawai'i Pacific University.
+Applicants who have been admitted are granted early access.
 Students may apply for free-of-charge dial-in services that allow them to access the Internet through the HPU system from their home and/or office.
-While not institutionally required, it is highly recommended that all students consider owning their own personal laptop computer and peripherals in order to accomplish their work.
+While not institutionally required, it is highly recommended that all students consider owning their own personal computer and peripherals in order to accomplish their work.